00xBADC0DE/lb/README.md

 + bash and GNU sed is required. >inb4 bloat
 + Be sure that you own or have writing privileges in the given directory, so the script can create the required directory structure.
 + Download the `lb` script and put it in your website's main directory.
 The expectation is that your rolling blog file and RSS feed will be there as well.
+The blog folder may not be required.
 + Open the script and change the first few variables to match the names of the files you use in your website.
-+ Add markers for where the new blog posts are added. **Don't skip this step.** See below.
++ Add markers <!-- LB --> for where the new blog posts are added. **Don't skip this step.** See below.

 ### Markers